-In this blog, we focus on decoding taxes on Mutual Fund gains and a peek into minimising them.
+This blog focuses on decoding taxes on Mutual Fund gains and a peek into minimizing them.
 Let’s have a look!

 A Mutual Fund is an asset where multiple investors pool their money together, and the fund manager invests this money into different securities such as Stocks and Bonds.